Orbeon Forms

 • leaving a page marks all fields on the given page as visited, ensuring that errors on that page, if any, show in the error summary

-Lax validated mode
+Lax mode

 [SINCE Orbeon Forms 4.9]